ansys/pydpf-post/docs/source/user_guide/accessing_file_metadata.rst

          -  temperature

-Four different analysis types are presently supported in DPF-Post:
+DPF-Post supports four different analysis types:

-* static analysis
+* Static analysis
-* modal analysis
+* Modal analysis
-* harmonic analysis
+* Harmonic analysis
-* transient analysis
+* Transient analysis

 Mesh
 ----
-The mesh can also be accessed from the ``Solution`` object.
+From the ``Solution`` object, you can also access the mesh:

 .. code:: python